ps-sujith/MyBooksApiDemo/README.md

 * MODULAR - The app codebase is modularized by layers (UI, Data, Domain), with the Domain module being independent of the other modules.
 * DESIGN PATTERN - Application is developed using Test-Driven Development (TDD) and follows the Model-View-ViewModel (MVVM) design pattern

+### IMPROVEMENTS
+* RX kotlin can be optimized for more scalability
+* Furthermore cosmetics and refactoring is an endless thought